This is the 12th year with Gardener Cary George in charge of the Garden.

-In the Summer issue of The Fringed Gentian™ an article was presented on how to create a butterfly garden.
+In the Summer issue of The Fringed Gentian™ an article told how to create a butterfly garden.
 It was announced that the Friends would provide a birthday cake and refreshments on Aug.
 2nd at the Shelter in honor of Eloise Butler’s Birthday (Aug.
 3, 1851) Minnesota Governor Arne Carlson declared Aug.
 3, 1998 as Eloise Butler Day.
 The text is in the Winter issue of The Fringed Gentian™.

 During the year planning was done for the memorial for Ken Avery.
 The attempt was to establish a "Ken Avery Research Fund" at the University of Minnesota that would support student research in the Department of Horticultural Science.
 The University estimated that about 5% of a fund could be expended each year for student research.

 Friends President Gloria Miller had received a ready to sign agreement from the University but the minimum funding required was $10,000 and the board decided not to pursue it.
 In 2005 a memorial in the form of the Ken Avery Birding Terrace would come into being.

 In the Fall issue of The Fringed Gentian™ Cary George thanked the Friends for purchasing a new log splitter (cost $947).
 He reported that 12 clumps of Showy Lady’s-slipper (Cypripedium reginae) were rescued from a road project in northern Minnesota and planted in the wetland.
 In addition he listed the following as some of the other plants he put in during the year [Link on name goes to full information sheet]: